apache/cordova-docs/STYLESHEET.md

 * Refer to the default plugin demo as "Echo"

+* Keep the term "hybrid" app confined to two scenarios: (1) an app whose developer has to supply components that bridge native & webview, e.g., custom plugins, or an embedded webview component.
+(2) An app with an InAppBrowser, that is a web-based app that itself opens a web page.
+Don't apply to a garden-variety "cross-platform" app that is Cordova's bread & butter.

 ## Links

 * Use titles in link text, never 'click here'.
 Consider using the